|

 Bengal and the People's Republic of Bangladesh.
 Bengal formed part of most

+of the early empires that controlled northern India.
 From the 8th to the 12th century, Bengal was under the

 Buddhist Pala dynasty,